tzoght/fundaml/README.md

 ## License

-`fundaml` was created by Tony Zoght.
-It is licensed under the terms of the MIT license.
+`fundaml` is licensed under the terms of the MIT license.

 ## Credits